Sursock bronze

-The Sursock bronze, also known as the Sursock statuette, is a second century AD gilded bronze sculptural group of Jupiter Optimus Maximus Heliopolitanus, a supreme deity worshipped in the Great Temple of Baalbek, Lebanon, now in the Louvre.
-The temple, the largest in the Roman world, was renowned for its oracular activity.
-The statuette, measuring 38.4 cm in height, stands on a small cubic base flanked by a pair of calves.
-The entire group rests on a larger rectangular plinth.
-Originally gilded, much of the gold has worn away.
+The Sursock bronze, also known as the Sursock statuette, is a gilt-bronze sculptural group of Jupiter Heliopolitanus (Heliopolitan Jupiter) dating to the second century AD.
+The work is a miniature of the cult statue of the god as it stood in the Great Temple of Baalbek, Lebanon, around the mid‑second century AD.
+Measuring 38.4 cm in height, the bronze stands on a small cubic base flanked by a pair of young bulls, with the entire group resting on a larger rectangular plinth.
+Jupiter Heliopolitanus is a syncretic supreme deity who was venerated in the Great Temple of Baalbek, the largest sanctuary in the Roman world, renowned for its oracular activity.

-The Sursock bronze is a miniature of the great statue of Jupiter Heliopolitanus as it stood in the Great Temple of Baalbek around the mid-second century AD.
-It shows the god as a beardless youth wearing a kalathos, a basket-shaped hat, and an ependytes, a close-fitting dress, under an ornate armor.
-The armor envelops the full length of the deity's body and features busts of seven celestial deities, arranged in rectangular registers.
-From top left to bottom right these are: Helios and Selene as the deities of the Sun and the Moon, respectively; Mars and Mercury in the next; followed by Jupiter, his consort Juno (replacing Venus, consistent with ancient Greek and Latin sources associating Venus' celestial light with Juno), and Saturn.
+The statuette shows the god as a beardless youth wearing a kalathos, a basket-shaped hat, and an ependytes, a close-fitting dress, under ornate armor.
+This full body covering features busts of seven deities associated with celestial bodies, arranged in rectangular registers.
+From top left to bottom right, these are: Sol and Luna, the deities of the Sun and the Moon, respectively; Mars and Mercury in the next row down; followed by Jupiter and his consort Juno (replacing Venus, consistent with ancient Greek and Latin sources associating Venus' celestial light with Juno); and Saturn.
 Four-pointed stars are depicted beside Mars, Mercury, and Saturn to signify their planetary nature, whereas Venus is accompanied by two stars symbolizing her dual aspects as the "morning" and "evening star".

-The statue also features a winged solar disc above the armor busts and a lion's head above Jupiter's bare feet.
-On the front of the small pedestal stands Tyche of the city holding a cornucopia, and stylized thunderbolt motifs adorn the sides of the armor.
+The statuette also features a winged solar disc above the armor busts and a lion's head above Jupiter's bare feet.
+On the front of the small pedestal stands Tyche holding a cornucopia, and stylized thunderbolt motifs adorn the sides of the armor.
 The Sursock bronze illustrates the syncretism and fusion of Canaanite, Greek, and Roman elements, showing how Jupiter Heliopolitanus evolved from the Canaanite Baal-Hadad into a cosmic deity associated with planetary order and prophecy.

 The piece is named after Charles Sursock, its former owner.
-Likely damaged in antiquity, perhaps by Christian iconoclasts, it was later restored and is now the centerpiece of the Louvre’s Roman Levant collection.
+Originally gilded, it has lost much of its gold to wear.
+The bronze was likely damaged in antiquity, perhaps by Christian iconoclasts; it was later restored and is now the centerpiece of the Louvre's Roman Levant collection in Paris.
 In 1920, René Dussaud, Deputy Curator of the Department of Oriental Antiquities, selected it to inaugurate the first issue of Syria, the leading French journal of Levantine archaeology.